 Once these foods become refuse, they give off harmful methane gas negatively impacting climate change and the planets’ natural resources.

-The figures are alarming and while many of us only have control over what happens at the domestic consumption stage, it is important that everyone does their part to achieve lower food waste in their daily lives.
+The figures are alarming and while many of us only have control over what happens at the domestic consumption stage, it is important that everyone does their part to reduce food waste in their daily lives.
 Consumers not only need to become better informed about the environmental impacts of food waste but they also need to be educated enough to understand when food should become waste.
 Presently there aren’t any regulations at the Federal nor State levels that regulate food safety except in the cases of baby food and infant formula, which the U.S. Department of Agriculture recommends being consumed by the use-by date.

 Consumers will err on the side of caution and not buy food products with fast approaching sell-by dates.
 They interpret sell-by dates as the date food should be consumed by and no longer purchased rather than the store shelf life – the last date the store should display the product for sale.
 Without the proper guidance, they don’t know that if properly stored, foods can safely be eaten a few days past their sell-by dates.
 These same consumers are also likely to discard food items in their homes well before the products have spoiled.
 According to Harvard Law School’s Food Law and Policy Clinic, 90 percent of consumers either always, most of the time, or occasionally throw food out when that sell-by date arrives.

 These practices can translate to a sizeable amount of food waste in a very short period of time.
 Continuance of this behavior is only going to worsen our current state.
 To help combat some of this, there’s currently a bill in play in California that proposes to implement long-needed standards in the food industry through the use of two types of labels.